Patent Litigation Strategies Handbook

 Examples of his previous cases include:

-- A major Chinese competitor sued his U.S. client for patent infringement in D.C.
+- After a major Chinese competitor sued his U.S. client for patent infringement in D.C.
 Mr. Atkins convinced his client to countersue in the Eastern District of Virginia (known as the "Rocket Docket").
 There, he won a three week jury trial for his client and also won a summary judgment of non-infringement in D.C. for his client.

 - Pro bono representation in a first degree murder trial on Eastern Shore of Maryland—circumstantial evidence case.